ChrisMaherLab/SV-Hotspot/README.md

 ## docker-sv-hotspot
 To use SV-HotSpot, a docker image was created and is ready to use.
 Please note that you need to install [Docker](https://docs.docker.com/) on your machine prior to using sv-hotspot image.
-You can download the image using the following command:
+You can download the image using the following "pull" command:
 ```
-# Get Docker image
 docker pull eteleeb/sv-hotspot
 ```
 To test the image, run the following command which should show the usage of this tool: